-Atlanta Metropolitan College offers a unique campus atmosphere for its students.
-The college is located within the city of Atlanta which boasts a population of approximately 3.4 million, a thriving economy, and an international outlook with all the cultural resources of a thriving metropolitan area.
+Atlanta Metropolitan College (AMC), a two-year, degree-granting institution of the University System of Georgia, offers a unique campus atmosphere for its students.
+The College is located within the city of Atlanta which boasts a population of approximately 3.4 million, a thriving economy, and an international outlook with all the cultural resources of a thriving metropolitan area.